jcdavison/reference_lib/object-oriented-design/notes.md

   - a goal is to reduce the coupling between the super/sub, in the case of implementing :spares, there is wide variablity in what the sub class might want as spares, the super needs to be able to inititalize without concern for what the subs might want or do. a post initialization hook is useful to do this.
   - now instances of RoadBike can override the Bicylce post_initialize method and set attributes
-  - it can be very useful to have at least three subclasses to study to realize what the actual abstaract behaiors should be.
+  - it can be very useful to have at least three subclasses to study to realize what the actual abstaract behaviors should be.

   ```ruby
   class Bicycle